McNepp/QApplicationContext/README.md

 It is not possible to extend the class mcnepp::qtdi::StandardApplicationContext, as it is `final`.

 However, it is possible to extend the interface mcnepp::qtdi::QApplicationContext in your own code.
-If you do that, you may want to use an instance of mcnepp::qtdi::StandardApplicationContext as a *delegate* inside your derived class.
+You could add additional virtual functions to the extended interface, to be used by client-code:

+    class IExtendedApplicationContext : public mcnepp::qtdi::QApplicationContext {
+    public:

+       using QApplicationContext::QApplicationContext;

+       virtual void doSomeFancyRegistration() = 0;
+    };

+Now, you could not implement this interface `IExtendedApplicationContext` in a class that already implements `QApplicationContext`, as that would constitute multiple inheritance of the same base.
+<br>The class-template mcnepp::qtdi::ApplicationContextImplBase solves that problem for you.
+<br>You need to supply the type of the extended interface as a type-argument:

+    class ExtendedApplicationContext : public mcnepp::qtdi::ApplicationContextImplBase<QApplicationContext> {
+      public:
+        ExtendedApplicationContext(QObject* parent = nullptr) : ApplicationContextImplBase<QApplicationContext>{parent}
+        {
+            finishConstruction();
+        }

+        virtual void doSomeFancyRegistration() override;
+    };

-<br>Here are some rules that you should follow:
+Should you really insist on implementing mcnepp::qtdi::QApplicationContext from scratch, here are some rules that you should follow:

 - You can implement the **public** pure virtual functions simply by invoking them on the *delegate*.
 - The **protected** pure virtual functions can be implemented by using the corresponding static `delegate...()` functions from QApplicationContext.
 Pass in your *delegate* as the first argument, as shown below.